top of page

 Allow Time For Adjustment

 As a rule of thumb, the older the child, the more time you may need to allow for adjusting to a new daily routine and a fresh family dynamic.
 I know you’ll want to hit the ground running but don’t do it to yourself!
 Unless you’re Wonder Woman, you’re just setting yourself, and your child, up for disappointment.
+I was told by a very experienced homeschool mom & friend to take a couple of weeks to deschool.
+Spend some time exploring hobbies, visiting the library, spend time reading for enjoyment, field trips, and just adjusting to being at home.
+That’s the best advice I could have gotten.
+See our article for more on deschooling here.

 Create A Learning Environment, Not A School

-While your schedule and routine can be unique to your needs, so too can be your school setting.
+While your schedule and routine can be unique to your needs, so too can your school setting.
 One of the most important things to understand is that it’s ok to do your learning where it’s comfortable and works for your family.

 Although it’d be nice to have a schoolroom, you definitely don’t need one.
 More and more progressive schools these days are adopting comfortable seating and there’s a reason for it.
 Studies have shown that when your child is comfortable, the mind can be more open to learning.
-It’s okay to snuggle on a couch for reading time, practice your spelling words or multiplication tables while taking the dog for a walk.
+It’s okay to snuggle on a couch for reading time, and practice your spelling words or multiplication tables while taking the dog for a walk.
 It’s okay to move your science outside or do math on a bean bag chair.
 Some of the best learning moments happen when school becomes a natural part of your daily life so embrace the gift you have in homeschooling.

 Make Decisions In Your Own Time